metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Please consider that we used subnets in the IP range that we selected in the previous step, in case you have selected another IP range, then consider switching the subnet ranges.

-### 2.3 Creating an Internet Gateway
+### 1.3 Creating an Internet Gateway

 In this step we're going to create the Internet Gateway for the application to be accesible over the Internet.

 On the VPC section go to "Internet Gateways", and create a new Internet Gateway.
 After the creation is ready, right click on your new Internet Gateway and click on "Attach to VPC" and then select the VPC that you created in the first step of this guide.

-### 2.4 Creating a NAT Gateway
+### 1.4 Creating a NAT Gateway

 This is a component that the network needs to pull the containers and updates to the Operating System.
 To create a NAT Gateway, click on NAT Gateway in the VPC menu and click on the button located in the top right section.
 Complete it with the following parameters:

 - Subnet: select the subnate named Public-AZ1.
-The NAT gateway will be located only in one subnet, which means that if that Availability zone goes down, you lose the internet connectivity on your private subnets.
+The NAT gateway will be located only in one subnet, which means that if that specific Availability zone goes down, you lose the internet connectivity on your private subnets (so instances won't be able to fetch updates during the downtime of the AZ).
 - Elastic IP allocation ID: click on "Allocate Elastic-IP" to generate a fixed IPv4 address for the NAT gateway.

 Then click on Create NAT Gateway on the bottom of the page.

-### 2.5 Create route tables
+### 1.5 Create route tables

-This step is one of the most important steps of this guide, as it will limit the routing of the entire network so you can rest assured that your deployment traffic is safe.
+This step is one of the most important steps of this guide, as it will limit the routing of the entire network so you can rest assured that your deployment traffic is isolated.

 Go to "Route Tables" in the VPC menu and then click on "Create route table" button which is located in the top right corner.
 You'll need to create 3 route tables (one for each tier of your deployment).
 Assign them all to the VPC you created in the first step of the guide: